WHAT IS A CAPONATA?

 - Roast Before Frying

 Roasting the eggplant before frying with other ingredients depends flavor and removes bitterness but if you don’t want to take the extra step, you an fry your eggplant with the other vegetables too.
 If you take this route, a good tip is to salt your eggplant slices before cooking to leech out the bitter juices.
+Roast in our light extra virgin olive oil.

 - Be Careful on Your Vinegar Choice